-industry news (32%).
-These results were consistent with the 2022 survey.
+technology or industry news (32%).
+These results were consistent with the 2022 study.

 Podcasts are an excellent way to reach the Gen Z audience.
 Just under three-quarters said they've listened to business-related podcasts in the past year, compared to 60% of Boomers and 58% of Gen Xers.